Heritage Baptist Church

 Looking ahead, we desire to leave behind a Heritage, a legacy, which would lead others to Christ!

 We believe that the Holy Bible was written by godly men under the inspiration of the Holy Spirit without any fallacy or error, and therefore is, and shall remain unto the end of the age, the only complete and final Revelation of the will of God to man, the true center of Christian union, and the supreme authority by which all human conduct, creeds, and opinions should be tried

 (II Tim.
 3:16-17; II Peter 1:19- 21; Psalm 119:105, 160; Romans 15:4; Psalm 19:7-11).

-By “The Holy Bible,” we mean the collection of 66 books, from Genesis to Revelation, which does not only contain or convey the Word of God, but in fact is the very Word of God (I Thes.
+By “The Holy Bible,” we mean the collection of the 66 books, from Genesis to Revelation, which does not just contain or convey the Word of God, but is in fact the very Word of God (I Thes.
 2:13).